Step 24: The Siding of the pallet playhouse

 Step 25: The Siding, continued

 It’s always nice to have some help.
 This is my father-in-law.
 He thinks I’m nuts, but he loves a challenge.
-The shiplap is installed with the inside edge on top, outside edge on the bottom.
-This ensures that rain is kept out and channeled away by gravity.
+The shiplap is installed with the inside edge on top, and the outside edge on the bottom.
+This ensures that rain is kept out and channelled away by gravity.